-Even though ATI laws vary in the different countries that have adopted such a legislation, and processes can take diverse forms, the main objectives often present similarities.
+Even though ATI legislation vary in the different countries that have adopted such a legislation, and processes can take diverse forms, the main objectives often present similarities.
 Governments claim that the public can obtain information and use it to verify that they work in the citizens' interests.
 From a philosophical point of view, Bentham directly connects secrecy with conspiracy and thus affirms that public officials will be less tempted to misuse power because of external monitoring (Hood, 2006).
 Despite such a support, coming from both the governments and the citizens, one can notice that, in some countries, there has been relatively low usage of the new legislative instruments so far.
-Table 1 shows how ATI requests have evolved over the last few years in 10 countries.
+Although the capacity to obtain more information about government through legal processes intuitively implies more transparency, two limitations remain: firstly, ATI requests are mainly submitted by journalists, lawyers, and interest groups in certain countries.
+Secondly, the lack of interest or complex procedures have led to the low usage of ATI mentioned just above.
+Consequently, greater access to governmental and administrative information may create a more transparent environment, but a real increase of transparency would probably involve more citizens' participation.
+Table 1 shows how requests have evolved over the last few years.